Skip to Main Content

 Classical French in a Residential Quarter

 Tokyo's French dining scene has always contained a tension that its European counterpart largely resolved decades ago: the question of what classical technique means when the surrounding ingredient culture is Japanese.
 At the higher-visibility end, three-star houses like L'Effervescence and Sézanne have answered that question by leaning into the integration, building menus that treat classical French structure and Japanese seasonality as genuinely co-equal.
-Bon Chemin, in the Gohongi neighbourhood of Meguro, occupies a different position in that argument.
+Bon Chemin, in the Gohongi neighbourhood of Meguro, is a French restaurant serving modern French with Japanese influences at about $60 per person.

 Meguro is not Ginza or Minami-Aoyama.
 The approach to Bon Chemin runs through a low-density residential district, the kind of Tokyo neighbourhood where small family restaurants and standing sake bars sit between dry-cleaners and convenience stores.
 That setting is itself a signal about the restaurant's orientation: this is French cooking with provincial sincerity rather than metropolitan ambition, tethered to a specific culinary lineage rather than positioned for awards-season attention.